-As promised, here’s the second part of our list on the best beaches to visit in Spain.
+Spain has something to offer to any kind of traveler but the beaches are something unique!
+As promised, here’s the second part of our list of the best beaches to visit in Spain.
 In this part, we share with you information about beaches in Formentera, Menorca, Costa del Sol, and many more.
 Read the first part of this list here.

 Located at the south of Ibiza, the white sand and clear waters of Formentera’s beaches are perfect for families.
 But also, it has a boho vibe.
 Depending on the beach, you can experience watersports or just have some relaxing moments near the beach.
 If you’re visiting Ibiza, you can take a day trip to Formentera.

 Es Pujols: it has a laidback vibe full of bars and restaurants.
 It has a family vibe and great places to eat.
 Be aware of the jellyfish.

 Playa de Ses Illetes: white sand, turquoise water, and great food!
 During summers many people go to this beach so get there early if you want a good spot.
 It’s also nudist-friendly.
 Sometimes called the Caribbean of Europe.

 S’Alga Beach: it may be smaller but the natural harbor that’s formed in it makes it special and kind of a closed-off area.
 There are almost no waves so it’s child-friendly.
 Consider there are no restaurants or stores on this beach so bring your own food (and clean after you leave!).